umbertoghio/expo-custom-updater/README.md

     this.state = { showLoadingScreen: true }
     this.customUpdater = new ExpoCustomUpdater({
       minRefreshSeconds: 600,
-      showDebugAlerts: true, // Only for debugging update issues
+      showDebugInConsole: true, // Only for debugging update issues
       beforeCheckCallback: () => this.setState({ showLoadingScreen: true }),
       beforeDownloadCallback: () => this.setState({updateMessage: 'A new version of the app is being downloaded'}),
       afterCheckCallback: () => this.setState({ showLoadingScreen: false })